blockchain-unica/rosetta-smart-contracts/AnchorOverview.md

 ### Main Logic

-Let's start by crafting the main logic of the contract.
+Let's start by crafting the main contract logic.
 We have two actions: `deposit` and `withdraw`, each with its own context of associated accounts and parameters.
 We also define the account structure `BalanceHolderPDA`, which holds the donated balance and associated actors.

 ```rust